rbuchmann/trile/README.md

 # Trile

-A clojure library and some dirty shell helpers to help you compile cljs scripts on the fly.
+A clojure tool and some dirty shell helpers to help you compile cljs scripts on the fly.

+# Requirements

+md5sum, readlink, leiningen.

 ## Usage

-run ./install.sh
+- Run ./install.sh

-put trile on your path
+- Put the trile executable on your path

 Write any clojurescript for node with the